Cargo Truck Accident Lawyer

-- Cargo must be properly distributed and adequately secured
+- Cargo must be appropriately distributed and adequately secured

 - Doors, spare tires, the tailgate, and tailboard must all be securely fastened